colinta/SublimeSimpleMovements/README.md

 Pressing `super+left` goes to the very beginning, unless you're already there, then it goes to the first non-whitespace character.

-`super+right` does the same, but for the end of line
+`super+right` does the same, but for the end of line.

 ###### Goto line
 `super+l` has super powers.
 You can select a range (`12,20`) a single line (`40,`), or use relative locations (`-1,+1`)

 ###### Duplicate line
-`ctrl+d` uses the same line parsing as goto-line, but inserts the lines you choose at the current cursor(s) location(s).
+`super+shift+d` uses the same line parsing as goto-line, but inserts the lines you choose at the current cursor location(s).

-###### Selecting "block" of text
+###### Selection/cursor manipulation
-Use the keyboard to select a bunch of text, then `ctrl+shift+b` to turn it into separate selections.
+- Selecting "blocks": Use the keyboard to select a bunch of text, then `ctrl+shift+b` to turn it into separate selections.
 Useful for doing ASCII art, among other things.
+- Select next: this is my version of the built-in and handy `super+d`.
+My version does not "wrap" to the beginning, and there's a bug when selecting whitespace that my version doesn't have.
+- Quick find: I don't like the way "Incremental Find" works in sublime text.
+I prefer the quick-and-immediate search that TextMate provided via `ctrl+s`.
+  Then I added regex search, search+extend-selection (with support for multiple cursors) and reverse search.
+You should master these, they are **REALLY REALLY** useful!
+- Multiple cursors => less cursors: I really love the multiple cursors feature of Sublime Text.
+The `simple_movement_one_selection` command can either remove one cursor, or select one of the cursors.
+For instance, I might select five things, then iterate through then using `super+1..5`.
+Or select all of them in the document, and go to the first or last.
+Or unselect the first and last, or select the odd or even selections.
+Again, really useful, but you'll need to learn them.

 ###### Inserting text
 Sometimes you just need a way to insert some text.
-I bind `ctrl+v,(` to insert a literal '(', otherwise typing '(' auto-inserts (thanks to SublimeBracketeer) a pair of parentheses. `simple_movement_insert`
+I bind `ctrl+v,(` to insert a literal '(', otherwise typing '(' auto-inserts (thanks to SublimeBracketeer) a pair of parentheses.

 Also handy is a command that brings up a palette to *select* some text to insert.
 The `simple_movement_snippet_picker` command is additionally useful